 Depending on the underlying reason for a gum problem, it may or may not be entirely preventable.

-- Blue Gums - Dogs that develop diseases that inhibit proper breathing and oxygenation will cause blue gums but these diseases are often unavoidable.
-Be sure not to smoke around your dog and get veterinary treatment as soon as possible if your dog is having trouble breathing for any reason but some diseases, like heart failure, are not preventable.
+- Blue Gums: Diseases that inhibit proper breathing and oxygenation will cause blue gums but these diseases are often unavoidable.
+Be sure not to smoke around your dog and get veterinary treatment as soon as possible if your dog is having trouble breathing for any reason.

-- Pale pink or White Gums - Preventing a paling of the gums is often difficult, if not impossible, since you would need to prevent some of the diseases that cause this problem.
-Acute blood loss and diseases that cause anemia should be addressed immediately to help prevent pale or white gums from developing.
+- Pale pink or White Gums: Acute blood loss and diseases that cause anemia should be addressed immediately to help prevent pale or white gums from developing.

 Treating Gum Problems in Dogs